hashicorp/vault/website/source/docs/vault-enterprise/replication/index.html.md

 Multiple Vault clusters communicate in a one-to-many near real-time flow.

-The primary cluster acts as the system or record and asynchronously replicates most Vault data to a series of remote clusters, known as secondary clusters or secondaries.
+The primary cluster acts as the system of record and asynchronously replicates most Vault data to a series of remote clusters, known as secondary clusters or secondaries.